oscarbrorsjoberg/howtocuda/info.md

 However, the thread might only need a certain amount of the chunk.
 So the read instruction will be inefficent.

-However if the program can be written in a manner so that the read instruction is fully utilized, ie many threads use the same read instruction these threads will utilze coalesced, merged, memory.
+So if the program can be written in a manner so that the read instruction is fully utilized, ie many threads use the same read instruction these threads will utilze coalesced, merged, memory.